pphilipp/android-code-guidelines/code_guidelines/clean_code_guidelines.md

-## Valtech Clean Code Guidelines (based on Smells and Heuristics Clean Code by Robert Martin)
+## Clean Code Guidelines (based on Smells and Heuristics Clean Code by Robert Martin)

 ## COMMENTS